IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 # Litecoin RAG Chat

 ## Project Overview
 The Litecoin RAG (Retrieval-Augmented Generation) Chatbot is an AI-powered conversational tool designed to serve the Litecoin community by providing real-time, accurate answers to a wide range of questions.
-Its core strength lies in retrieving information from a human-vetted, curated knowledge base managed by the Litecoin Foundation.
+Its core strength lies in retrieving information from a human-vetted, curated knowledge base managed by the Litecoin Foundation through Ghost CMS.
 This ensures the information is not only accurate but also aligned with the Foundation's mission to combat misinformation and provide a single, trustworthy source for everything related to Litecoin.
 The chatbot aims to enhance user experience, foster greater adoption, and provide clear, reliable information about Litecoin's features, transaction management, development projects, and market insights.

-**Target Users/Audience:** Litecoin users (novice and experienced), Cryptocurrency enthusiasts, Developers building on Litecoin, Potential adopters seeking reliable information about Litecoin’s features, transactions, or market trends.
+**Target Users/Audience:** Litecoin users (novice and experienced), Cryptocurrency enthusiasts, Developers building on Litecoin, Potential adopters seeking reliable information about Litecoin's features, transactions, or market trends.

 ## Project Status
 The project has successfully completed:
 *   **Core RAG Pipeline Implementation** (Milestone 3).
 *   **Backend & Knowledge Base Completion** (Milestone 4).
-*   **AI-Integrated Knowledge Base CMS Development - Phase 1: Core Setup & Basic Content Management (`CMS-IMP-001`)** (Milestone 6, Phase 1).
+*   **Ghost CMS Integration Planning** (Milestone 6, Phase 1).

-The project is currently focused on **Milestone 6: AI-Integrated Knowledge Base CMS Development - Phase 2: Semantic Search Implementation (`CMS-IMP-002`)**.
+The project is currently focused on **Milestone 6: Ghost CMS Integration - Phase 2: Implementation & RAG Synchronization**.

 ## Key Features